Usage Guide#

 By default the async_creation_runner is disabled and is set to None.

-New in version 0.4.2: added the async_creation_runner feature.
+Added in version 0.4.2: added the async_creation_runner feature.

 One you have a CacheRegion, the CacheRegion.cache_on_arguments() method can be used to decorate functions, but the cache itself can’t be used until CacheRegion.configure() is called.
 The interface for that method is as follows: